Paper Packaging: One of Canada’s Original Circular Economies

 PPEC is proud that paper packaging is one of Canada’s original circular economies, and our below infographic illustrates how paper packaging is made, and continuously remade into new paper-based packaging, through recycling.

-A paper mill produces the raw material used to make packaging, using mostly recycled content, and responsibly sourced wood chips and sawmill residues.
+A mill produces the raw material used to make packaging, using mostly recycled content, and responsibly sourced wood chips and sawmill residues.
 It is then formed into big rolls of paper and sent to a converter, where it is made into packaging products.
-Once used by the customer, it is recycled, making its way back to the paper mill to start the process over again, as it is remade into new paper packaging products.
+Once used by the customer, it is recycled, making its way back to the mill to start the process over again, as it is remade into new paper packaging products.